Meet the 2018 Brilliance Awards Judges

 Andrew Erickson is the Director of Marketing at Hargrave Military Academy in bucolic Chatham, Virginia.
 He is a military school fanatic.
 At various times in his career he has been a computer science teacher, coach of a nationally ranked team, and admissions & marketing director.
 As a young man he attended a military boarding school for five years and works tirelessly to help continue that experience for new generations of students.
 In his scant free time, Andrew reads a lot, kayaks, photographs (with film), and explores our great country with his wife, two awesome children and their rarely trusty dog.

-Director of Stewardship/Communication Associate
+Director of Stewardship/Communication Associate for Social Media

 The Park School